 In 1951 hut construction commenced with the John Tait up the Travers Valley being a joint venture with the Nelson Tramping Club, followed by the Gosling in 1956.
 The Club also assisted with the rebuilding of the Shin Hut in the Awatere Valley (since burned down).

-1985 saw the Hodder Hut taken over from the Tararua Tramping Club and in1986 the Murray Adrian hut was completed alongside the Hodder.
+1985 saw the Tararua Hut taken over from the Tararua Tramping Club and in 1986 the Murray Adrian hut was completed alongside the Hodder.
 These two huts provide welcome accommodation for trampers to Mt Tapuae-O-Uenuku

-(ORIGINALLY BUILT IN 1970 FOR KENDACOT GOLD MINING LTD)
+(ORIGINALLY BUILT IN 1970 FOR KENDACOT GOLD MINING LTD THEN PASSED TO THE TARARUA TRAMPING CLUB)

 MID-WEEK tramps commenced in 1989 and with the advent of the seven day working week these have proved very popular consistently attracting good numbers.

-JUBILEE EVENTS have been held over the years and the next will be our 80th in June 2012.
-Below are just two of the many photos taken during the 70th jubilee weekend in 2002.
+JUBILEE EVENTS have been held over the years and the next will be our 90th in June 2022.
+Below some of the many photos taken during our jubilee weekends.

 70th Jubilee 2002